 Generally, personal information is collected directly from the individual, although there may be occasions when information is collected from third parties, such as host or partner universities or a publicly maintained record.
 If an individual does not provide information requested, the delivery of the program may be impacted.

 Unauthorised attempts to access or tamper with information held by CISaustralia may lead to possible legal action.

 Use of Personal Information

 All information collected is for the purposes of the operations of CISaustralia, or where dictated by legislative guidelines.
 For example, administering and managing the services provided to prospective and current students, including admissions, enrolment, education, billing, maintaining our information technology services, data storage, marketing the services of CISaustralia and its related entities/partners, hiring and managing employees and contractors, providing travel advice and evaluating and improving service provision.
 CISaustralia may use personal information to contact the discloser by mail, email, SMS or telephone.
-CISaustralia may engage other companies to provide services, who will need access to personal information to perform the service, such as an offshore cloud-based electronic storage service and travel partner STA Travel.
+CISaustralia may engage other companies to provide services, who will need access to personal information to perform the service, such as an offshore cloud-based electronic storage service or any approved CISaustralia travel partner.
 All disclosers accept that entities located outside of Australia are not required to comply with Australian privacy laws.